agvxov/csope/README.md

  + Changing text double frees:
  	free(): double free detected in tcache 2
  	Aborted
+ + Changing text can crash without replacing text and leaving the console ncursed

 # Future features / contributor wishlist
 + providing support for other languages by integrating new lexers (e.g. ctag's)